realTristan/hermes/README.md

 ```

 # Remarks
-1. The full-text-search from /cache is significantly slower than the base FTS.
-Why?
-Because the FTS in /cache requires more memory, keys, and utilizes a map, instead of a slice to store data.
-2. If you want to use a cache along with the full text-search algorithm, then import the files from /cache.
-To setup a cache, check out /cache/example or /cache/testing.
-3. If you want to use only the full-text-search features, then just import hermes and load it using a .json file. (as shown in /example)
-4. For small to medium-sized datasets (like the ones I used in /data), Hermes works great.
+For small to medium-sized datasets (like the ones I used in /data), Hermes works great.
 Although, as the words in the dataset increases, the full-text-search cache will take up significantly more memory.
 I recommended setting a cache limit and/or a cache keys limit.

 # Example of Cache Full-Text-Search (/cache)
 ```go